 On the weekend of Sept 13, 2014, I traveled to Antrim, NH for an all-class college reunion.
-In 1976, I graduated from a small private college, Nathaniel Hawthorne that no longer exist because people embezzled money from the college and it had to close.
-It is such a sad legacy for a place where I spent four formative years!
+In 1976, I graduated from a small private college, Nathaniel Hawthorne that no longer exist which is very sad.
+I have some great memories from my time spent there!

 My former classmates and I planned to meet at the soccer field at 1:00 PM on Saturday before the start of the reunion.
 I was sadden as I drove onto the campus.
 Gone were the “glory days” that I remembered so well.

 Since the college closed in 1988, it has been sold a couple of times.
 One previous owner had some kind of a meditation/enlightenment school.
 Another, I believe, was planning to have a center of learning but I don’t think that came to fruition.
 It has recently been sold to an individual who plans to open an international boarding high school.